tryton/tryton/doc/index.rst

 At the quotation if a carrier is selected a new line is appended with the shipment cost but the added line can be modified when going back to draft.

-Three new fields are added to *Customer Shipment*:

-- *Carrier*: The carrier used for the shipment.
-- *Cost*: The cost of the shipment.
-- *Cost Currency*: The currency of the cost.